Strictly Wandsworth

 The first major event of Wandsworth’s tenure as London’s Borough of Culture is set to be an electrifying celebration of dance and movement.
 Strictly Wandsworth is coming to Battersea Park on Saturday 26 April.

-Expect show-stopping performances, including the biggest dance spectacle the borough has ever seen, bringing together 200 dancers from 22 local organisations.
+The days pinnacle will be the biggest dance spectacle the borough has ever seen, bringing together 200 dancers from 22 local organisations.
 Created by world-renowned choreographer Jeanefer Jean-Charles (London 2012 Olympics), the event will feature various groups including Tavaziva Dance and London Children’s Ballet, culminating in a mass dance finale led by Patience J ( accomplished dancer, choreographer and TikTok star), where everyone can join in.

 There will also be other workshops, performances, and interactive activities throughout the day.
 Designed for all ages, abilities, and interests; because no matter if you have two-left feet, dance is for everyone to enjoy.